sunshine-attack/griffin.mvccontrib/README.markdown

 SunshineAttack.Localization
 ----------------------------

-Forked https://github.com/jgauffin/griffin.mvccontrib to focus on localization and RavenDB.
+Forked https://github.com/jgauffin/griffin.mvccontrib to focus on localization and using RavenDB as the primary data provider.
 The following changes have been made:

 * Removed membership provider features
 * Added ASP.NET MVC 5 support